HealthDataInsight/attribute_descriptors/README.md

 *`valid_values`* - list of permitted values for this data.
 If used in a form, this will
             generate a dropdown or selection input field.

-*`valid_num_values`* - specifies how many values can be chosen. ie. 3 sets only 3 values, 3+ sets a minimum of 3, 2-5 sets a range between 2 and 5.
+*`valid_num_values`* - specifies how many values can be chosen. ie. 3 specifies excactly 3 values to be chosen, 3+ sets a minimum of 3, 2-5 sets a range between 2 and 5.